International TravelRail Travel

 NS International lounge at Amsterdam Centraal

-Note however, this is within the station on platform 1 (passengers only, through the gate barriers) and is a bit of a walk from the Eurostar terminal which is entered from the public area.
+Note however, this is located on platform 1 at Amsterdam Central (passengers only, you need to scan your ticket through the gate barriers).
+It is a bit of a walk from the Eurostar terminal which is entered from the public area.

 Rotterdam Central Station